betpling/kafka-avro/README.md

 This is a fork of waldophotos/kafka-avro which intends to follow upstream with one major difference, that it is Promised based.

+## Why promises?
+Most of this depends on the work we have done in keyruler-avsc.
+Because that library uses promise the serialize/deserialize data we neede to do these changes.
+The event system is basically the same since it's already async.

 ## Ensure delivery
-Since this libray uses Promises to tell the user when a message has been sent we might actually want to know that the message have been sent.
+Since this libray uses Promises to tell the user when a message has been sent we might actually want to know that the message has been sent.
 To do this we use `delivery-report` in the background and return your promise when the report has been recieved.
 To use this you need to pass `{ ensureDelivery: true }` to `getProducer`.

 Example:
 ```js